NguyenQuocAnDev27/sharebook-social-app/README.md

    ```bash
     npx expo start
    ```
 - This will show the QR code.
-You can scan it by your phone to run the app or run the app in an emulator then press command to choose ios or android, these commands will be showed in your terminal.
+You can scan it with your phone to run the app, or run the app in an emulator by pressing command to choose either iOS or Android.
+These commands will be shown in your terminal.

 ## 🎥 Video Demo
 - Link: [https://youtu.be/N_UfwVssfHA](https://youtu.be/EaWsxRtW878)